What is parental kidnapping?

 Secured with SHA-256 Encryption

-Parental kidnapping laws vary by state, but generally involve a defendant abducting a person/child by holding them in a place where they are not likely to be found.
+Parental kidnapping laws vary from state to state, but typically involve the non-custodial parent abducting a child by taking them without consent and keeping them secluded and hidden from the custodial parent.
 Some parents are surprised to learn that their state does not require the use of force or a weapon to support the criminal charge of parental kidnapping.
 The unlawful retention of the child is enough to support a charge of parental kidnapping.

 Many state parental kidnapping laws are general kidnapping rules, but some will more specifically tailor their kidnapping laws to address parental kidnapping.
 Michigan kidnapping laws, for example, provide that a parent cannot keep a child for more than 24 hours with the intent to conceal them.
 If your state does not have a more “tailored” statute, it will most likely include exceptions or affirmative defensives for those situations where a defendant “kidnaps” their own child.
 Even though Michigan prohibits a parent from keeping a child for longer than 24 hours, it does include a defense for the parent attempting to protect their child from an actual threat.

 Texas has a similar requirement that the parent’s sole intent was to assume lawful control of the child.
 The focus of this “lawful custody” defense is on the offending parent’s intent.
 If a parent kidnaps their child to punish or terrorize their ex-spouse and to also try to get lawful custody, the terrorizing intent will disqualify the parent from successfully proving their lawful custody defense.